LindaOtt/Workshop_3/README.md

 # Did not have time to finish workshop before deadline.
-Currently working on "Soft 17" variant.
+Still need to implement the "Observer" pattern and update diagram.